LeGrandMAG/my100daysofOpenSource/README.md

 <h1 align="center">My 100 days of contributing to Open Source Projects.</h1>

+I got sick for days and could not proceed with the OpenSource for many days.
+I will consider this challenge as a fail.

 In this repository, I will be documenting my 100 days journey of progress on this wonderful words that is open - source.